Jeff Caldwell

-Jefferson "Jeff" Caldwell (born February 20, 1996) is an American professional soccer player who plays as a goalkeeper for USL Championship club Colorado Springs Switchbacks.
+Jefferson "Jeff" Caldwell (born February 20, 1996) is an American former professional soccer player who played as a goalkeeper.

 College and amateur

 Caldwell played four years of college soccer at the University of Virginia between 2014 and 2017, making 61 appearances.

 While at college, Caldwell appeared for USL PDL sides Seattle Sounders FC U-23 and Colorado Rapids U-23.

 Professional career

 New York City FC

 On January 19, 2018, Caldwell was selected 19th overall in the 2018 MLS SuperDraft by New York City FC.
 He signed with the club on February 28, 2018.

 Loan to Memphis 901

 On March 5, 2019, Caldwell was loaned to USL Championship side Memphis 901 FC for their 2019 season.

 New England Revolution

 Caldwell was released by New York City on November 20, 2019.
 He was selected by New England Revolution in the MLS Waiver Draft on November 25, 2019.
 He was the third-choice keeper behind Matt Turner and Brad Knighton, and did not make an appearance in the 2020 season with the Revolution.